 17.1 The Management Committee shall elect annually referees to be invited to become members of the League’s Panel of Referees.

-17.2 Each referee must be a member of a club affiliated to the ASA or Welsh ASA.
+17.2 Each referee must be a member of a club affiliated to the Swim England or Swim Wales.

-17.3 Each Member Club Association will be required to ensure that at least one of their members is available to be elected to this panel.
+17.3 Each Club Association that has a team competing in any division of the League will be required to ensure that at least one of their members is available to be elected to this panel.
 Furthermore, on receipt of written notice from the Hon.
-Match Secretary each Member Club Association will be required to ensure that referees from their club carry out a minimum number of refereeing appointments which will be proportional to the number of games played by all teams from the Member Club Association.
+Match Secretary each Club Association will be required to ensure that referees from their club carry out a minimum number of refereeing appointments which will be proportional to the number of games played by all teams from the Club Association.
 The minimum number of appointments will be determined by the Management Committee acting so as to ensure that all Member Club Associations are treated fairly and equitably in this regard.

-17.5 The Member Club Association that is the ‘home team’ shall pay each referee his expenses.
+17.4 The Club Association that is the ‘home team’ shall pay each referee his or her expenses.
 At the end of the season, the referees’ expenses shall be totalled by the Hon.
-Match Secretary and equalised between the Member Club Associations in each division by reference to the number of teams that each Member Club Association has entered within each division.
+Match Secretary and equalised between the Club Associations in each division by reference to the number of teams that each Club Association has entered within each division of the League.

 18.1 The Hon.
-Match Secretary shall appoint two referees from the League’s Panel to each match.
-The Hon Secretary and Referees’ Co-ordinator shall each have the power to appoint referees if necessary.
+Match Secretary shall appoint two referees from the League’s Panel of Referees to each match.
+The Hon Secretary and Hon.
+Referees’ Co-ordinator shall each have the power to appoint referees if necessary.

 18.2 Should one referee fail to appear for a match, the remaining referee and the two captains shall, by unanimous agreement, appoint another referee from the League’s panel.
 If this is not possible, the referee and two captains may, by unanimous agreement, appoint any other referee or agree for the original referee to conduct the match alone.

-18.4 Should both referees fail to appear and the captains fail to agree upon a suitable referee, each Member Club Association shall bear its own expenses as if the game has been played.
-In these circumstances a report shall be sent to the Hon.
-Match Secretary within seven days by each club, and the match rearranged in accordance with Rule 14.
+18.4 Should both referees fail to appear and the captains fail to agree upon a suitable referee, each Club Association shall bear its own expenses as if the game has been played.
+In these circumstances, a report shall be sent to the Hon.
+Match Secretary within seven days by each club and the match rearranged in accordance with Rule 15.2.1.

-19.1 It will be the duty of the promoting club to provide:
+19.1 It will be the duty of the Club Association that is the ‘home team’ to provide:

 19.1.1 Competent Timekeepers and Recorders;